 Look here: Princess Diana Private 2-Hour Walking Tour

-The unusual Warped Window in St Martin’s Church Is One Of The Interesting Hidden Gems In London
+The unusual Warped Window in St. Martin’s Church Is One Of The Interesting Hidden Gems In London

-A unique and thought-provoking window exhibit is at St Martin in the Fields church.
-The church is located at Trafalgar Square, and the east window houses a piece that is extraordinary.
+A unique and thought-provoking window exhibit is at St. Martin in the Fields Church.
+The church is located at Trafalgar Square, and the east window houses an extraordinary piece.

-Looking closely, one can notice the vertical and horizontal likes forming what looks like a cross, with an opening in the center that permits light to flood in and light up the interior.
+Looking closely, one can notice the vertical and horizontal lines forming what looks like a cross, with an opening in the center that permits light to flood in and light up the interior.

-This is definitely one of the more extraordinary hidden gems in London.
+This is one of the more extraordinary hidden gems in London.